-The repeat time may determine how often the remote register will be written.
+The repeat time may determine how often the remote OID will be written.
 If send on delta and maximum quiet time are not checked above, clicking the "at least" button will establish a periodic update time.
 If send on delta is used and you wish to limit the network traffic in the event changes are frequent, click the "no more than" button and enter the minumum time that should elapse before another write to the remote device.
 It is valid to select "no more than every 0.0 seconds" if you want all changes to be sent, but no periodic writes.

 You have the option of making this Write Map conditional.
-If an index object is provided and the Enable box is checked, then this write map will only be executed when the index object contains the value given.
-This allows multiple write maps to supply data to the same remote register based on the value of the local index object.
-It also allows writing to simply be suspended if a single write map supplies data to the remote register.
+If an index object number is provided and the Enable box is checked, then this write map will only be executed when the index object (local object) contains the value given.
+This allows multiple write maps to supply data to the same remote OID based on the value of the local index object.
+It also allows writing to simply be suspended if a single write map supplies data to the remote OID.
 In a more sophisticated scenario, you could potentially suspend writing of the remote device if you know the device is powered down.

 Delete will remove the map number shown in the "Map #" box.
 Insert will insert a new map before the map number shown, and is used for placing maps between existing maps.
-It is not necessary to use Insert to add maps to the bottom of the list - simply add definition to the empty map already at the end of the list.
+It is not necessary to use Insert to add maps to the bottom of the list or to define any map presently having zero for a source object or "none" for remote type.